General Application Guidelines

 PROJECT STATEMENTS:

 The first sentence of your project statement should include a short synopsis of the project.
-Statements are limited to 325-words.
+Statements are limited to 325 words.
 As our jurying process is blind, please do not include your name, any website links, or emails in your statement.

 Q: WHERE DO I UPLOAD MY STATEMENT?